marsantosh/gaddys08ed/16/notes.md

 #### Handling the `bad_alloc` Exception Thrown by `new`
 The new operator throws a system-defined exception of type bad_alloc if it is unable to allocate the requested storage.

+If the function does not contain a catch block capable of handling the exception, control passes out of the function, and the exception is automatically rethrown at the point of the call in the calling function.
+By this process, an exception can propagate backwards along the chain of function calls until the exception is thrown out of a try block that has a catch block that can handle it.
+If no such try block is ever found, the exception will eventually be thrown out of the main function, causing the program to be terminated.
+This process of propagating uncaught exceptions from a function to its caller is called _unwinding the stack_ of function calls.